Josh-McFarlin/remix-image/docs/docs/tutorial-extras/cloudflare.md

 Also, `pureTransformer` is used by default, it does not need to be specified in the config.
 This is only shown in the following example to show it must be used instead of other `transformer` options.

-## Resolver
+## Resolver for Cloudflare Workers
-By default, `remix-image` will work on Cloudflare if all assets server are being fetched from another server.
+By default, `remix-image` will work on Cloudflare Workers if all assets are being fetched from another server.
 If you are trying to serve assets stored in your app's `public` directory, you must use the `kvResolver`.

 If you would like to use both `fetchResolver` and `fsResolver`, you can create a custom resolver as shown below: